 - Please handle all records carefully.
 Never force open a volume or a file.
 If you are unable to obtain information from a tightly bound spine, bring it to the attention of reading room staff.

 - Please do not lean on, or trace from any records or use them as a support for writing.

 - Please do not stack open files or place files within other files, as this places unnecessary pressure on the file and volume spine, and may lead to one of the files becoming lost or damaged.

 - If you need to flag a page, use a piece of clean paper.
 Do not use Post-it notes or bulky objects such as pencils and spectacles as place markers.

 - If you come across an item in poor condition, or with mold or insect damage, please bring it to the attention of reading room staff so it can be referred to Preservation for treatment.

 Limit on the number of records issued

-- Patrons are able to request as many items as they need, but many only have one archival box removed from the archives at a time.
+- Patrons are able to request as many items as they need, but may only have one archival box removed from the archives at a time.
 Patrons may only have one folder removed from a box on their work space at a time.
-When removing a folder it is important to mark its placement in the box to ensure that the folder is place back in the same location.
+When removing a folder it is important to mark its placement in the box to ensure that the folder is placed back in the same location.

 - Archival materials cannot be "checked out" by patrons or museum staff and/or Board except when materials are in need of conservation or for a digitization project and prior approval from the archivist was obtained.